kae4ka/asd-project/tasks/task_9_1/README.md

 **Basic flow:**
 1. System initiates the ETL task by executing the configured Extraction script to pull data from the specified data module.
+2. System checks access to manage etl-task.
-2. System applies Field Rules to clean and standardize data fields.
+3. System applies Field Rules to clean and standardize data fields.
-3. System runs the Transformation script, performing data merging or other required transformations.
+4. System runs the Transformation script, performing data merging or other required transformations.
-4. System applies Anonymization rules, using designated methods to anonymize each data field.
+5. System applies Anonymization rules, using designated methods to anonymize each data field.
-5. System saves the processed data in the Outbox database, pending user review and confirmation for upload.
+6. System saves the processed data in the Outbox database, pending user review and confirmation for upload.

 **Alternate path:**
 - **Processing Error:** If an error occurs at any stage, the system logs the error and informs user, and stopped executing.